 Egypt’s pharaohs expected to become gods in the afterlife.
 To prepare for the next world they erected temples to the gods and massive pyramid tombs for themselves—filled with all the things each ruler would need to guide and sustain himself in the next world.
 Source.

 The pyramids are burial complexes that were built from roughly 2550 to 2490 B.C. which makes them about 4600 years old.
 The pyramids are located on the Giza Plateau on the western side of the Nile, where it was believed that the sun god Ra goes down every night.
 They were built on an elevation to keep them away from the floods, but close to the river Nile.
 The foundation is immensely strong as each block weighs approximately 2.5 tons.

-You can enter the burial chambers of the pyramids at an additional cost (360 LE or US$21 for the Great Pyramid or 100 LE or US$6 for each of the 2nd or 3rd pyramids), but your guide is not allowed to enter with you to avoid overcrowding.
+You can enter the burial chambers of the pyramids at an additional cost (360 LE for the Great Pyramid or 100 LE for each of the second or third pyramids), but your guide is not allowed to enter with you to avoid overcrowding.
 We were advised by our guide that the burial chambers here are actually quite bare so the entrance fee isn’t necessarily worth the money, and that it was best to wait until we visited Sakkara (or Saqqara).

 After visiting the pyramids, we hopped back in the car and continued across the plateau for a photo opportunity of the three pyramids with the Cairo skyline in the background.